Francesco Russo (footballer)

-Francesco Russo (born 23 December 1981) is an Italian footballer who currently plays for USD CasateseRogoredo as a goalkeeper.
+Francesco Russo (born 23 December 1981) is an Italian footballer who plays for Swiss fifth-tier 2.
+Liga club Collina d'Oro as a goalkeeper.

 Biography

 Russo left for Lecco from Torino in 2001 in co-ownership deal, along with Marco Andreotti.
 In 2002, he left for Alzano and in 2003 for Solbiatese.
 In January 2004 he was signed by Sampdoria and immediately left for Palazzolo.

 In 2004, he was transferred to Swiss Challenge League side Chiasso.
 In 2007 Russo returned to Italy for Lanciano.

 In March 2019, Russo returned to Italy and joined FC Parabiago.
 In the summer 2019, he moved to USD CasateseRogoredo.